BibleWorks on Apple Silicon & Retina Displays

 I'm going with #2 as I already have spare computers.
 This does have the added advantage of: 1) it doesn't take any resources out of your mac either so you save on RAM and CPU cycles, handy if you only have 16 GB on your Mac or even worse, one of the 8 GB models (which Apple should have never sold in my opinion), and 2) you can connect to this BibleWorks machine from any operating system to use it that supports RDP, including Linux.

 This guide won't cover actually installing Windows on physical or virtual hardware, but once you do ensure that the power settings are adjusted so the computer won't go to sleep on you.
 If it's a laptop you're using (which is more economically friendly for power) ensure the power settings still allow the laptop's integrated display to turn off as it won't be needed.
-Sometimes Windows 10 can still shut itself off after a month for no reason or true fix, if that happens just use the virtualisation option.

 Configuring RDP for macOS